1st period: from July to October 2023

 The K-OPT case study lasts 10 days and aims to analyze the past and recent situation of 5 thematics (institutional, technical, financial, commercial and human resource) of PPWSA (Phnom Penh), as well as to define a strategic action plan of the structure, to consolidate the performance of the company in the medium term (10 years).
 The participants play the role of the CEO of the company in question, who must make a set of decisions, analyze the situation and formulate action plans relating to the water sector.

 Primary pedagogical objectives:

-To understand the experience of a water and sanitation service by discovering the
+a-To understand the experience of a water and sanitation service by discovering the

 sociotechnical, socio-political, and financial trajectory (dynamics of stakeholders, technical